kotleni/csgo-run/readme.md

-<b>Deprecated!
-In new versions of CSGO, injecting custom libraries no longer works.</b>
 <br><br>
 <i>Attention!
 This project was developed for educational purposes.
 Don't use it to inject cheats online.<br>I take no responsibility for possible VAC bans.</i>